Compatible devices: ResMed AirSense 10, AirMini and Loewenstein Prisma machines.

 Purchase a travel CPAP

-If you have Sleep Apnoea travelling with your machine is essential.
+If you have Sleep Apnoea, travelling with your machine is essential.
 Travelling with your daily device can take up quite a bit of room.

-The difference and benefits of travel devices:
+The differences and benefits of travel devices:

-• Portability – these devices are easy to take on your travels (easily used in a car or plane and weigh significantly less).
+- Portability – these devices are easy to take on your travels (easily used in a car or plane and weigh significantly less).

-• Compact – The smaller dimensions of travel CPAP make it convenient to pack (like in a backpack).
+- Compact – The smaller dimensions of travel CPAP make it convenient to pack (like in a backpack).

 It is valuable to remember that as these devices are smaller, their volume can be a little louder than a standard CPAP machine.